Bitexco Financial Tower: Fireworks show

-The Bitexco Financial Tower was chosen to celebrate high-altitude fireworks (along with the nearby Bitexco Officie Building on Nguyễn Huệ Boulevard, also owned by Bitexco Group; and the Tân Hải Long 3 Hotel, now is Amanaki Boutique Saigon Hotel) and laser display location for the 2015 New Year's Eve and the 40th Anniversary of the Reunification Day.
-Differed from regular years, where the firework displays are shown at the roof of Saigon River Tunnel.
+The Bitexco Financial Tower was chosen to celebrate high-altitude fireworks along with the nearby Bitexco Officie Building on Nguyễn Huệ Boulevard, also owned by Bitexco Group; and the Tân Hải Long 3 Hotel (now is Amanaki Boutique Saigon Hotel) and laser display location for the 2015 New Year's Eve and the 40th Anniversary of the Reunification Day.
+Different from regular years, where the firework displays are shown at the roof of Saigon River Tunnel.